Xalip/cookbook/README.md

 #### All of the text is in English?
 This app uses the [Transifex](https://www.transifex.com/nextcloud/nextcloud/cookbook/) translation system.
 You might want to register there to help translating the app to new languages or report errors in existing translations.

+## Contributing
+Have a look at the Contributing.md!